The importance of few-nucleon forces in chiral effective field theory: Computational evidence

 In Fig.~\ref{fig:16O}(a),(c) we display the CC results for $E(^{16}$O) without the $c_{D,E}$ NNN interactions.
 The NN-only results based on MWPC40 and SEP40 at LO~\cite{Yang:2020pgi} exhibit a strong cutoff dependence, and the former interaction yields tremendous overbinding.
 For SEP40 and $\Lambda\simge 500$ MeV, the $^{16}$O ground state becomes energetically unstable with respect to decay into four $\alpha$ particles.
 In fact, the MWPC40 and SEP40 NN-only interactions also generate HF single-nucleon states that are starkly different from canonical shell-model expectations and allow, as we have verified numerically, for a deformed $^{16}$O ground state~\cite{Yang:2020pgi}.
 Clearly, CC calculations including the minimal set of NNN interactions yield significantly improved results, see Fig.~\ref{fig:16O}(b),(d).
 Both cutoff dependence and stability with respect to four-$\alpha$ breakup are rather satisfactory throughout the examined cutoff range, especially for an EFT at LO.
+We also obtain a charge radius with a variation of about 10\% around the value $\simeq 2.1$ fm for cutoff variation in the range $\Lambda=450-550$ MeV.
+This is about 20\% of the experimental value and thus within the expected LO error of $\sim 30\%$.
 In fact, this is the first time a realistic $^{16}$O ground state is obtained with an EFT at LO.

 For the same set of NN+NNN interactions, we calculated the $^{40}$Ca ground-state energy and we obtain predictions within $15\%$ of the experimental value.
 For this nucleus we also estimated the CC method error $\simle 10\%$ up to $\Lambda=500$ MeV.
 Although the $^{40}$Ca ground state is below the 10-$\alpha$ threshold, the HF single-particle spectrum implies that this state is highly deformed, a feature similar to the NN-only prediction for the $^{16}$O ground state~\cite{Yang:2020pgi}.
-This indicates the need for either a fine-tuning in LECs or NNNN forces, as suggested by Eq. (\ref{NDA}).
+This indicates the need for either a fine-tuning in LECs or NNNN interactions, as suggested by Eq. (\ref{NDA}).
 Note that N$^2$LO lattice calculations under WPC finds that an $SU(4)$-symmetric NNNN force is needed for accurate binding in $\alpha$-particle nuclei~\cite{Lahde:2013uqa}.